Clearstream Banking SA: Iranian funds controversy

 In 2008, several groups of plaintiffs commenced enforcement proceedings in the US to satisfy judgments which they had obtained against Iran by restraining certain positions held in a Clearstream securities account with its intermediary bank in the US, and asking for handover of the assets.
 Clearstream challenged the restraints and the handover.

-In 2011, the plaintiffs filed additional claims, this time directly against Clearstream, for damages of USD 250 million in connection with the purported wrongful conveyance of some of the restrained positions.
+In 2011, the plaintiffs filed additional claims, this time directly against Clearstream, for damages of US$250 million in connection with the purported wrongful conveyance of some of the restrained positions.
 Clearstream entered into a settlement agreement with the plaintiffs that became effective in 2013.
 The settlement provided for the dismissal of the direct claims against Clearstream, and that the plaintiffs will not further sue Clearstream for damages and in return, Clearstream agreed to not further appeal an order directing the turnover of the restrained customer's assets to the plaintiffs.

 In 2013, a number of US plaintiffs from the 2011 case, as well as other US plaintiffs, filed a complaint targeting certain blocked assets that Clearstream holds as a custodian in Luxembourg.
 In 2015, the US court issued a decision dismissing the lawsuit.

 Arising from the above, the U.S. Treasury Department Office of Foreign Assets Control (OFAC) investigated certain securities' transfers in 2008 within Clearstream's settlement systems regarding US Iran sanctions regulations.
 These 2008 transfers had been undertaken as part of the decision taken by Clearstream in 2007 to close its Iranian customers' accounts.
 In 2013 Clearstream entered into settlement talks with OFAC.
-The matter was resolved in 2014 through a settlement and payment of USD 151.9 million that does not constitute a final determination that a violation of Iran sanctions had occurred.
+The matter was resolved in 2014 through a settlement and payment of US$151.9 million that does not constitute a final determination that a violation of Iran sanctions had occurred.